rocktemplates/rock/README.md

     Options:
      -l, --list    show available rocks
      -r, --rock    rock name or repo
-     -c, --config  config file path      [default: "/Users/jp/.rock/rockconf.json"]
+     -u, --update  update rock list from official rockconf on Github -c, --config  config file path      [default: "/Users/jp/.rock/rockconf.json"]

 view all rocks in your config file:

     rock --list

+update your `rockconf.json` file with the latest Rocks from Github

+    rock --update

 want to create a project from a rock hosted somewhere else?
 No problem: